The following divisions and units make up the Fairhaven Police Department:

 The Detective Division is responsible for investigating all violent. property and drug crimes along with conducting investigations into any matter directed by the Chief of Police or the Detective Commanding Officer.

 The Detective Division is commanded by Sgt.
-Matthew Botelho and includes Detectives Jerald Bettencourt, Glenn Cudmore, Scott Gordon, Janis Bubluski and Marc Darmofal.
+Matthew Botelho and includes Detectives Jerald Bettencourt, Glenn Cudmore, Janis Guerreiro, and Marc Darmofal.

-Detective Bubluski’s duties also include that of department Domestic Violence and Elder Protection officer.
+Detective Guerreiro’s duties also include that of department Domestic Violence and Elder Protection officer.
 A major priority of the Division is investigating the distribution of illegal drugs in the community.

 In recognition that drugs are a regional problem, the Division is a member of South Eastern Law Enforcement Council (SEMLEC) and works closely with, the South Coast Anti-Crime Task Force.